1000 East University Avenue

 Dick and Lynne Cheney Fellowship for Excellence in Study Abroad.
 The Fellowship serves as a stipend for outstanding students making a significant contribution to their field via international study or research.
-Application Deadline TBA.
+Application Deadline is February 27, 2014.

 The Chinese Ambassador's Wyoming Scholar (CAWS) Program funds one UW student for one year of study in China and is a full scholarship covering most expenses associated with study, other than travel to China.
 The award goes to an outstanding student with a desire to pursue study in China in any discipline, including but not limited to study of the Chinese language.
 Applications are open to both undergraduate and graduate students.
 Deadline: February 2013